Events 2021 season FAQs

 Events 2021 season update

-Events that have been booked in for the 2021 season have now been condensed into a shorter season.
+Due to the government's roadmap and restrictions that have been in place, events booked in for the 2021 season have been condensed into a shorter season.
 This means there is a reduced capacity in events for 2021.

 As a result of some events being moved later into the calendar year and the ongoing risk of COVID-19, only existing events which already have a booking will be allowed until at least 1 November 2021.

 This means that 'new' events, which the council has not already been notified of, will not be allowed until this time.Read Government roadmap

 The council made the decision in March to limit public events on our land for the 2021 season.
 We will not be allowing any medium or large events on our land until the end of July.